wjakobczyk/mutmidi/README.md

-# `MidiElements`
+# `Kawa Synth`

-This is a desktop hardware synthesizer based on [Elements](https://mutable-instruments.net/modules/elements/) by [Mutable Instruments](https://mutable-instruments.net/).
+Kawa is a desktop hardware synthesizer based on [Elements](https://mutable-instruments.net/modules/elements/) by [Mutable Instruments](https://mutable-instruments.net/).
-MidiElements uses the same synthesis engine and it wraps it in a standalone form factor, so that it can be used without modular environment.
+Kawa uses the same synthesis engine and it wraps it in a standalone form factor, so that it can be used without modular environment.

 It features:
 * MIDI input